 Saturday-Sunday 9:00pm Saturday start

-The 72 Mile Tahoe Midnight Express will start from the Expo on Saturday night at 9:00pm, from Valet Parking area of the Hard Rock Hotel and end at the same place on Lakeside Beach with the Marathoners.
+The 72 Mile Tahoe Midnight Express will start from the Expo on Saturday night at 9:00pm, from Valet Parking area of the Hard Rock Hotel and end at Lakeside Beach with the Marathoners and other races.
 You will travel counter-clockwise around Lake Tahoe.
 There is an 18-hour time limit with official timing ending at 3:00pm on Sunday.
 There will be an orientation meeting TBA on Saturday where you will pick up your runners singlet, t-shirt and race bib.
 Earlier starts can be arranged to accommodate the 3PM finish line closing.

 Nine, ten, and eleven hour finishers should start closer to mid-night so you have the marathon aid stations to aid you for your last 26 miles and you do not arrive at the finish line before the finish line is ready to celebrate your finish.